WemiGo/HealthHack2019/README.md

-# Imperial Collage Health-Hack 2019
+# Imperial College Health-Hack 2019

 We called our project Munsjuk, which comes from the Swedish words meaning "mouth diseases".
 The full description of the project is available on Devpost: